 Other historical terms associated with the Rugii:

-Jordanes makes a references to a people called the Rugii still living in Scandinavia in the sixth century, in the area near the Dani, who are normally presumed to be the Danes.[6][3]
+The 6th-century writer Jordanes made reference to a people called the Rugii living in Scandinavia in his time, in the area near the Dani, who are normally presumed to be the Danes.[13][2]

 According to an old proposal, the Rugii possibly migrated from southwest Norway toPomerania in the 1st century AD.[14]Rogaland or Rygjafylke is a region (fylke) in south west Norway.
 Rogaland translates "Land of the Rygir" (Rugii), the transition ofrygir toroga being sufficiently explained with the general linguistic transitions of theNorse language.[2]